3rd Wave Coffee Expansion

 Philz has built 34 locations in the last 15 years of their existence.
-They’re in San Diego now with a location in Encinitas, and a La Jolla location on the way.
+They’re in San Diego now with a location in Encinitas, La Jolla and Del Mar.
 This new round of funding sees them trying to add 50 more locations in quick succession.
 That’s over double the number of locations they built in the last 15 years.

 The growth of Third Wave Coffee and the cash infusion these companies received is a rapid accelerator of growth…but it comes at a cost.
 Many Blue Bottle employees have left the company to start their own independent cafes, citing the “corporate takeover” of the company.

 The backlash makes sense — both Blue Bottle and Philz were once small, independent, single-location coffee shops.
 They attracted employees who loved the company for what it was.
 It’s no surprise some of them are fleeing after seeing the ambitious growth goals of both of these coffee companies.

 Corporate Chains vs. Independent Locally Owned Coffee Shops